 For further information contact the School directly or the Student Funding Office via online enquiries.

 Ideally we expect candidates to:

-have spent a substantial amount of time in a country where their main foreign language (French/German/Spanish) is spoken and be familiar with the English education system.
+have spent a substantial period of time in a country where their main foreign language (French/German/ Spanish) is spoken and be familiar with the English educational system.

-We will consider applications on their own merits, so if your profile is not quite in line with the above requirements this should not put you off applying but you will need to show in your application form how you would make a good candidate.
+Note: We will consider applications on their own merits.
+If your profile is not quite in line with the above requirements this should not put you off applying, however your application should demonstrate how you will make a good candidate.

 provide a satisfactory medical form